DAY FOUR

 Posing here with one of the strange Moomin characters.
 I think we both still look the same!

-During the flight, I couldn’t help but take a bunch of photos and video out the window – it was such a unique landscape as we headed north, definitely like nothing I’d seen before!
+During the flight, I couldn’t help but take a bunch of photos and video out the window – it was such a unique landscape as we headed north, like nothing I’d ever seen before!

 When we were finished eating, we were able to get our rooms, along with an introduction to how the lodge worked, and the overall schedule for the next few days.